-Regular maintenance may be the most efficient way to avoid unwanted odours.
-We recommend cleaning your vacuum thoroughly every three to six months, depending on how frequently you use it.
+Regular maintenance may be the most efficient way to avoid unwanted odors.
+I recommend cleaning your vacuum thoroughly every three to six months, depending on how frequently you use it.
 If you have a pet, you should clean it every other month.

 How to Get Rid of Bad Vacuum Cleaner Odors Bottom Line

-When a bad odour is discovered, you must first clean and neutralize it.
+When a bad odor is discovered, you need to first clean and neutralize it.
 Only then will you be able to apply a home or commercial cure to create a pleasant scent.

-We hope these tips will assist you in keeping your vacuum clean and smelling fresh.
+I hope these tips will assist you in keeping your vacuum clean and smelling fresh.
 Do any of these treatments pique your interest?
-We’d love to hear your thoughts and questions in the comments area below!
+I’d love to hear your thoughts and questions in the comments area below!

 - Important Things to Think About Before You Buy a Vacuum